Arvikheer School Filter Project – Mongolia

 A solution to the problem of achieving clean water for a school is always dependent on the individual circumstances that exist in the specific location.
 This is an example of achieving a good result of clean water in a situation where cost makes this project the only realistic alternative.

-The large population using these filters make this a very high-impact project.
+The large population using these filters makes this a very high-impact project.
 Safe water for 2,500 students is achieved for a project cost of $500.
 That comes out 20 cents ($0.20 US) per student!

 Dollar Amount of Project